Preševo: Stele controversies 2012–13

 The former president of the National Council for Cooperation with the Hague Tribunal and a minister in Serbian government Rasim Ljajić responded and said that the Preševo valley will not be part of Kosovo or may be because the Albanian representatives from southern Serbia do not have the support of the international community.
 He also warned against the exploitation of the situation by the Albanians.
 The operation of the Serbian police broke into the local population from turmoil.
-During the day, several hundred people gathered at the site of the stele laid flowers and candles in memory of the fallen UÇPMB members.
-The Albanian Prime Minister Sali Berisha announced that "the Albanian government calls the international institutions to stop this action", even though the U.S. had already announced earlier that it is an internal affair of Serbia, which should solve their elected representatives.
+During the day, several hundred people gathered at the site of the stele and laid flowers and candles in memory of the fallen UÇPMB members.
+The Albanian prime minister, Sali Berisha, announced that "the Albanian government calls the international institutions to stop this action", even though the U.S. had already announced earlier that it is an internal affair of Serbia, which should solve their elected representatives.

 On the evening of 20 January, a group of Albanians who protested against the removal of the stele gathered in Gjakova.
-Some of them tried forcibly to enter in the Serbian monastery of the Holy Virgin, where several nuns still live, but the attack was prevented by the KFOR and Kosovo police.
-On the night of 21 January, it overlapped to the Serbian enclave Goraždevac, were the monuments of the Serb victims of the NATO bombing in 1999, and the Serbian children who were shot at the Bistrica river by Albanians in 2003, desecrated and destroyed.
+Some of them forcibly tried to enter in the Serbian monastery of the Holy Virgin, where several nuns still live, but the attack was prevented by the KFOR and Kosovo police.
+On the night of 21 January, the group reconviened at the Serbian enclave Goraždevac, were the monuments of the Serb victims of the NATO bombing in 1999, and the Serbian children who were shot at the Bistrica river by Albanians in 2003 was desecrated and destroyed.
 Thousands of Preševo citizens rallied on 21 January 2013, to protest the removal of the stele dedicated to Albanian guerrillas.
-Serbian Prime Minister Ivica Dačić said that there was no reason for any kind of protests, the illicit stele was not destroyed, nor was violence used.
+Serbian prime minister Ivica Dačić said that there was no reason for any kind of protests, the illicit stele was not destroyed, nor was violence used.
 He added that "I doubt that in the United States, Al-Qaeda veterans, or those who have carried out several terrorist attacks in London or Paris, would decide whether a memorial stele should be built."
-The Albanian Prime Minister Sali Berisha announced during a press conference in Tirana, that Albania would review its relations with Serbia, if that is necessary.
+The Albanian prime minister Sali Berisha announced, during a press conference in Tirana, that Albania would review its relations with Serbia, if that is necessary.
 He also stated that the Albanian government will do everything in his power to help the Albanians in Serbia.
-Albin Kurti, leader of the political party Vetëvendosje said instead, that the most responsible for this situation is more likely in Kosovo, the government of Hashim Thaçi.
+Albin Kurti, leader of the political party Vetëvendosje said instead, that greatest responsible for this situation is more likely in Kosovo, the government of Hashim Thaçi.

 In response to the removal of the stele, dozens of Albanians, led by former UÇK veterans, destroyed a memorial plaque from the World War II in Viti with a crane, and were not prevented by the Kosovo Police.
-Till the evening of 21 January over 140 Serbian gravestones were destroyed throughout Kosovo, burned a chapel and several crosses.
-Subsequently, representatives of the United States, European Union, as well as the OSCE, KFOR and EULEX, sharply condemned the destruction of Serbian monuments and tombs.
+Till the evening of 21 January, over 140 Serbian gravestones were destroyed throughout Kosovo.
+A chapel and several crosses were also burned.
+Subsequently, representatives of the United States, the European Union, as well as the OSCE, KFOR and EULEX, sharply condemned the destruction of Serbian monuments and tombs.
 They added that there is no justification for this violence, and that such actions were totally unacceptable.